RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 ![image](https://github.com/RSingKK/Any-angle-MTF/blob/main/Public%20Datasets/g392.png?raw=true)
 ![image](https://github.com/RSingKK/Any-angle-MTF/blob/main/Public%20Datasets/g392_x.png?raw=true)

-## 4. Automatic Generation of Raw Images
+## 4. Reuse of One-time Estimation on Raw Images

-The automatic processing of 9 raw scene images captured over the course of one year using our proposed method can further validate the efficacy and automation of the generation process.
+The raw satellite images are without any radiometric or geometric correction.
+For a specified sensor, the imaging degradation remains fixed over a certain period, meaning that the one-time estimated 2D MTF can be repeatedly applied to various raw images for an extended duration.
+We reuse one 2D MTF estimated by a single scene to process 9 raw scene images captured over one year.
+This can further validate the efficacy and automation of the generation process.

 We also compare the super-resolution processing time for each raw scene image using different methods.